Fatso (1980 film): Critical reception

 weight problem in the movie was the heavy hand of director Bancroft."

 Impact

 This film was also reviewed in the psychiatric monograph The Eating Disorders, which concluded that the film "... veers between comedy and pathos as a man discovers ... fat is the ... only sin in America."
 They approvingly note that, "The motivation for overeating and binge dieting are lampooned ... [and] medical consequences ... are elaborated in ... comedic fashion."

-The film marked a turning point in the lives of actors Richard Karon and Paul Zegler who played DeLuise's obese "Chubby Checker" support group members.
+The film marked a turning point in the lives of actors Richard Karron and Paul Zegler who played DeLuise's obese "Chubby Checker" support group members.
 Both actors lost large amounts of weight in the years subsequent to the making of the film.